Cemoo/VIPERArchitectureGenerator/README.md

   - Paste the folder in repo.

 # USAGE
- - Try to add new file with Cmd + N and type VIPER in search bar
+ - Try to add new file with Cmd + N and type VIPER in search bar in XCode
  - Enter module name
  - WHOLAAA!!! :smile:
  - Enjoy